mohmadahmedabdelwahed/Emergency-Department-Operational-Analysis/README.md

 | Chest Pain | 4.05 |
 | Dizziness |	3.64 |

-Conclusion: Admitted patients receive roughly 10x the medication volume of discharged patients, confirming disposition is a strong proxy for clinical resource intensity.
+> **Conclusion:**: Admitted patients receive roughly 10x the medication volume of discharged patients, confirming disposition is a strong proxy for clinical resource intensity.
 Respiratory and cardiac complaints (shortness of breath, chest pain) are the most pharmacy-intensive presentation types and should be prioritized in medication stocking and nursing workload planning.